vuduong191/Gitbook/data-analytics/use-benfords-law-to-detect-fraud-python.md

 ### Benford's Law

+_All images, data and Python Codes can be found [here](https://github.com/vuduong191/Gitbook/tree/master/resources/P02)_

 The theory of Benford’s Law is a non-intuitive fact that has been around since 1881 but wasn’t applied to financial data until 1989 by Mark Nigrini.
 The theory is that first digit of many measurements is not uniformly distributed, and low-digit numbers 1, 2, and 3 show up more frequently than higher numbers 4 through 9.
 The chart below represents the percentage of frequency the first digit should show up in a population:

 ![Benford's Law](../resources/P02/images/dist.png)